HABEAS

 He has numerous other published appellate decisions to his credit, including United States v.
 Willie Washington, the Eleventh Circuit case which held that drug enforcement bus passenger searches were per se unconstitutional.
 This decision, which was profiled by Harvard Law Review, resulted in many similar convictions being set aside.

 William Mallory Kent has a reputation for excellence in federal and state appeals and post-conviction relief, from direct appeal of sentencing or trial errors, to subsequent habeas motions under 28 U. S. C. Sections 2241, 2254, 2255, or Rule 60(b), as well as comparable state provisions such as Rule 3.800 and Rule 3.850 of the Florida Rules of Criminal Procedure, and Habeas Petitions for Ineffective Assistance of Appellate Counsel.
-As of March 25, 2005, William Kent has been counsel on 129 federal criminal appeals and over 57 Florida state appeals.
+As of June 25, 2007, William Kent has been attorney of record on 229 criminal appeals - 147 federal criminal appeals and 82 Florida state appeals.

 William Mallory Kent is also noted for his sentencing expertise and is often consulted or retained just for the sentencing proceeding and sentencing appeal.
 For more information about how he can assist you with sentencing, or an appeal or post-conviction relief matter, federal or state, call Mr. Kent at 904-398-8000 or email him kent@williamkent.com.
 For additional general appellate information click on Appeal Information.